I enjoy giving advice about choosing the perfect gift for those special people in your life.

 Do you know somebody who'll be turning 18 this month?
 That's so cool!
 Turning 18 is an epic occasion for girls and boys.
-For almost all purposes—marriage, medical decisions, education, the legal system, tobacco—she or he has become an adult.
+For almost all purposes—marriage, medical decisions, education, the legal system, tobacco—they have become an adult.

-They have left high school, or may be about to, and now they're figuring out their own direction.
-They may have flown the nest, and taken off to the university to continue their education, or they may have taken their position in the workplace.
-Whichever road the teen chooses, simply turning 18 years old brings with it an entirely new range of opportunities as well as responsibilities.
+They have left high school or may be about to, and now they're figuring out their own direction.
+They may have flown the nest and taken off to the university to continue their education, or they may have taken their position in the workplace.
+Whichever road the teen chooses, simply turning 18 years old brings an entirely new range of opportunities and responsibilities.

-The secret of gift giving, of course, is to find out where your birthday boy or girl is heading in life, what direction their inclinations are taking.
-That way, you can give something that will help in the new directions he or she is taking now, as an almost total adult.
+The secret of gift giving, of course, is to find out where your birthday boy or girl is heading in life and what direction their inclinations are taking.
+That way, you can give something that will help in the new directions they are taking now as an almost total adult.

 1. Give Them Experiences

-What's an experience gift?
-It’s not a thing, but an experience: a trip, a tour, a visit.
-At this age, friends are tremendously important; your teen will enjoy an experience he or she can share with friends.
+What’s an experience gift?
+It’s not a thing but an experience: a trip, a tour, a visit.
+At this age, friends are tremendously important; your teen will enjoy an experience they can share with friends.

 2. Give Them Mobility

-If you have a few thousand dollars lying around, you can get them a car!
-Otherwise: why not a prepaid transit card, gas card, driving lessons, or AAA road service.
+If you have a few thousand dollars, you can get them a car!
+Otherwise, why not a prepaid transit card, gas card, driving lessons, or AAA road service?
 Or a plane, train, or bus ticket so they can go to another city to see their best friend who has moved.

 3. Give Them Tools for School or Work

 A tablet or smartphone can do many of the same things, including email and the internet.
-There are lots of awesome Android devices : e-readers, tablets and mp3 players, including from Motorola, Sony and Samsung.
-I own the Samsung Galaxy SII myself, and the more I use it the more I love it.
-Both my son and daughter are in school and I know that having the latest Android device helps in many ways, especially for quickly looking up coursework and communicating with their friends.
+There are lots of awesome Android devices: e-readers, tablets and mp3 players, including Motorola, Sony, and Samsung.
+I own the Samsung Galaxy SII myself, and the more I use it, the more I love it.
+Both my son and daughter are in school, and I know that having the latest Android device helps in many ways, especially for quickly looking up coursework and communicating with their friends.

 Despite what used to be the conventional wisdom, a child going away to college may not need a printer; excellent printers may be available through a network there.

-If your child is looking for work, he or she might well appreciate some interview clothes, or some tool of the trade (help with a certification or class they have to take, help putting together a portfolio, a trip to a conference or trade show, reference books, work shoes).
+If your child is looking for work, they might well appreciate some interview clothes or some tool of the trade (help with a certification or class they have to take, help to put together a portfolio, a trip to a conference or trade show, reference books, work shoes).